AM-Tighkhorshid/facemask-condition-detection/README.md

 ## Training
 we used FMDD dataset for training

-for training, use the first and second stage trainers codes available in face-mask-detection folder
+for training, use the first and second stage trainer codes available in face-mask-detection folder

 ## Results
 samples of 1st stage detections